While the power of a great speech of freedom thundered throughout the Washington National Mall,

 When I read this story, I am reminded of the women who have invested in me; the truth that without them; their guidance; their love; I would not be here to do the work I am doing today, or hold the heart of love I now do.
 Above all, I am reminded of a key and vital element of healing and recovery; unity.
 In a time when gender violence, sex-trafficking, and rape culture is alive and well, I am reminded, unity is the true element lacking.
 In my own journey of recovery, unity lacked because division seemed more rational, as unity requires trust; oneness; connection.
 Unity and the practices it requires, such as forgiveness, tolerance, and peaceful relations, are not the behavioral practices ascribed to at large; not by abusers, and not by victims.
 Yet they are vital for healing, and without them, either side remains enslaved; Abusers to their addictions and their acting out; victims to their control, fear of resistance and escape, and their own victim mentalities; while the trauma is still occurring, or even sometimes even years after the trauma has occurred.

 It is here that I examine the work of Dr. King, who taught six principles of nonviolence that I can attest, as a survivor or trauma and prisoner of my own victim mentality, are pivotal points and teachings to not only treat a culture enslaved externally to patriarchal standards and social division, but dually to our internal psychological/emotional slaveries of grief, bitterness, absence of forgiveness, projection, and beyond.
 Though The Priceless Movement has always sided with the stance of unity, 2018 presents us at a pivotal new landscape; our team has found a unifier, through expression, and a developing concept of what manners to apply and teach this, through experiential healing.
-Over our prior years of study, what we cannot deny is that we have seen the power of creative expression unify other impossible bonds; yet none of these has been so powerful and evident as that of dance and movement expression.
+Over our prior years of study, what we cannot deny is that we have seen the power of creative expression unify otherwise impossible bonds; yet none of these has been so powerful and evident as that of dance and movement expression.

-King teachings were revolutionary; they were not teachings to rescue black Americans from the grip of evil White Americans; rather, they were teachings to set all people free from the evil of humanity at large.
+King teachings were revolutionary; they were not teachings to rescue black Americans from the grip of evil White Americans; rather, they were teachings to set all people free from the evil of division, fear, and hatred at large.
 King believed in change and salvation, not only for one race, but for all of mankind.
 It was for these foundational reasons he managed to accomplish what no one else could through war, oppressive legal reform, or diversionary procedures.
 It is the conviction of our team that art and expression can be utilized with the same foundational principles for a relevant impact in this modern age, on the fronts of both healing and advocacy.

 Our greatest modern slavery is that of human trafficking.

-For The Priceless Movement, our response is this; The Mahalia Project, a scholarly research project and corresponding film project, led by The Priceless Movement Founder, Daniel V, with a B.A. in Media and Public Communication from Purdue University, who holds a background in gender studies, principles of persuasion, argumentation, and rhetorical analysis.
-Utilizing this specialized education and training, Daniel will lead the project to discover the intricacy of how Dr. King changed a social landscape with his teachings, and how those teachings can be applied to modern day slavery, both of the external forces, and well as the human mind, through creative expression and the power of unity through dance.
+For The Priceless Movement, our response is this; The Mahalia Project, a scholarly research project and corresponding documentary film project, led by The Priceless Movement Founder, Daniel V, with a B.A. in Media and Public Communication from Purdue University, who holds a background in gender studies, principles of persuasion, argumentation, and rhetorical analysis.
+Utilizing this specialized education and training, Daniel and a team of partnered specialists will lead the project to discover the intricacy of how Dr. King changed a social landscape with his teachings, and how those teachings can be applied to modern day slavery, both of the external forces, and well as the human mind, through creative expression and the power of unity through dance.
 The project will further apply these base teachings to research of the development of an immersive and experiential healing program, incorporating the elements of movement, dance, art, and additional modalities, led by the collaborative partnerships of psychological professionals and specialists from each modality field, to create an immersive experience that brings participants up against their fears; their pasts; their own fears and the recognition of those others; in a safe and controlled environment, to enable what we believe the ultimate key to healing; dual forgiveness, of both those who abused them, and above of, themselves.

 And so it returns to the common bond of Mahalia JACKSON and Dr. King.